practicusai/docs/docs/technical-tutorial/extras/generative-ai/llm-apps/langflow-llm-apphost/langflow-streamlit-hosting.md

 print("Using first setting with key:", deployment_setting_key)
 ```

+STEPS
+- We put our flow.json file that we exported from langflow in the directory where the ipynb file is located (the directory we are currently working in).
-After exporting the json and save it within current directory of this tutorial, you should test it if it's working.
+- After exporting the json and save it within current directory of this tutorial, you should test it if it's working.

 ```python
 from langflow.load import run_flow_from_json